cryscan/project-chen/_posts/2021-2-5-road-map.markdown

 2. Design different tasks for the agent to learn in
 3. Design sensors as the inputs to the agent
 4. Try to either learn a kinematics policy (which generates kinematics animation directly from inputs) or a dynamics policy (which outputs actions)
+5. Import the policy into the game engine
-5. Make a lovely non-humanoid character and make it a parkour game
+6. Make a lovely non-humanoid character and make it a parkour game

 If the above plan fails somehow, I also have a fallback option: try using trajectory optimization clips and motion matching.